 So, what’s happening in these situations?

-To help you get a handle on this essential guitar technique, I put together this FREE mini course called Soloing with Mixed Blues Scales.
+To help you get a handle on this essential guitar technique, I put together this mini-course called Soloing with Mixed Blues Scales.

 The four steps include: